Elevation Design

 Example 5: Modifying Pipes Holding their Start Elevation

-- Select specific pipe to modify
+- Identify specific pipe to modify.

-- Modify elevation as needed
+- Modify elevation as needed.

-- Apply changes - Selected pipes are modified and system downstream or upstream based on auto-flow mode.
+- Apply changes.
+Selected pipes are modified and system downstream or upstream based on auto-flow mode.

 Note: the version on the image may not reflect the latest version of DiCivil Package.